 A Tsilhqot’in, is an activist who is passionate about water and food safety issues.
 Nita is a long-time member of the Council of Canadians and a strong advocate for Indigenous rights.

-Secretary, retired as president of the Vancouver & District Labour Council in 2018.
+Retired as president of the Vancouver & District Labour Council in 2018.
 She has spent 40 years as a labour, community and social justice activist, including many years on staff of the Hospital Employees’ Union.
 In addition to the Council of Canadians, Joey is on the boards of the BC Labour Heritage Centre, Vancouver Community College and Pacific Blue Cross.
 She also serves on the Labour Studies Advisory Committee at Simon Fraser University.

 Active on a host of global and local social justice and environmental issues, Joe facilitates strategies to build more socially just and sustainable communities.